| | | | | | | | | | | |

 At least a day before you want the rolls

-• In a separate medium-sized bowl, stir the yeast and lukewarm water together until the yeast is dissolved.
+• In a separate medium-sized bowl, stir the yeast and lukewarm water together until yeast is dissolved.
 Set aside.

 • Mix the eggs into the yeast mixture.
 Once the shortening has cooled a bit, pour that into the yeast mixture as well and stir well.